juxor/afaq/markdown/secG1.md

 abolition of property generally, but the abolition of bourgeois property."_
-Artisan and peasant property is _"a form that preceded the bourgeois form"_ which there _"is no need to abolish"_ as _"the development of industry has to a great extent already destroyed it."_ This means that communism _"derives no man of the power to appropriate the products of society; all that it does is to deprive him of the power to subjugate the labour of others by means of such appropriation."_ [Marx and Engels, **Selected Works**, p.
+Artisan and peasant property is _"a form that preceded the bourgeois form"_ which there _"is no need to abolish"_ as _"the development of industry has to a great extent already destroyed it."_ This means that communism _"deprives no man of the power to appropriate the products of society; all that it does is to deprive him of the power to subjugate the labour of others by means of such appropriation."_ [Marx and Engels, **Selected Works**, p.
 412, p.
 413, p.
 414,